erf-model/ERF/paper/paper.md

 spatial discretizations, including both centered difference and upwind schemes.
 Third- and fifth-order WENO advection schemes are also available for the cell-centered scalars.

-The time discretization in ERF utilizes a third-order Runge-Kutta scheme with substepping of perturbational quantities at the acoustic time scale [@FAST:Klemp].
-(A non-substepping method is also available as a run-time option.)

 ERF supports both static and dynamic (adaptive) mesh refinement, with subcycling in time at finer levels of refinement.